 As a result of this exposure, students increasingly model a capacity for making reflective and responsible decisions regarding involvement and engagement with the broader community of which they are a part.
 This “ethic of service” is integrated into students’ experiences on both a curricular and co-curricular level in our Christ-centered community.

-3.1 - Traditional undergraduate students demonstrate basic understanding of Christian scripture, church history, and orthodox theology.
+3.1 - Basics of Christianity.
+Traditional undergraduate students demonstrate basic understanding of Christian scripture, church history, and orthodox theology.

 At George Fox, we value experiential learning, both locally and globally.
 This learning is often aimed at understanding and improving the human condition.
 We desire to serve and connect with people from diverse cultures through relationships and reciprocal teaching and learning opportunities.